Thermally conductive plastic – How innovative PlastFormance technology can replace metal

 Consequently, the internal thermal resistance, the heat transfer resistance and the total number of required intermediate layers have a crucial role in the entire assembly.
 However, component geometry and orientation are also non-negligible parameters in the efficiency of heat sinks.

-Thermal conduction in electronic assemblies
+Heat conduction in electronic assemblies

-Figure 1: Schematic representation of the heat conduction path of an LED heatsink
+Figure 1: Schematic representation of the heat conduction path of an LED heat sink

 (based on [1])